CampusGPT-ai/GAI_Academic_Advising_Assistant_MVP/infra/README.md

 ### app/server build and test
 3. run setup_env_[linux or windows].ps1/sh to propogate environment variables for local testing
+4. check environment variables and ensure they are correct for your development environment (localhost, ports, etc)
 5. run curl commands in postman or cmd, check api results
 6. build docker container (build.ps1)